 Thai-style sweet and spicy pineapple fried rice with red bell pepper, cashews and cilantro.
 This is a healthy and quick, vegetarian weeknight dinner!
-This dish comes together very quickly, so be sure to have your ingredients prepped and located near the stove before you start cooking.
-Chilled leftover rice works best in stir fries because it doesn’t clump together, so cook the rice in advance if time allows (see recipe notes).
+This dish comes together very quickly, so be sure to have your ingredients (including chilled leftover rice) prepped in advance.
 Recipe yields 2 large, restaurant-sized portions or 4 more modest portions.

 2 tablespoons coconut oil or quality vegetable oil, divided